 The Many Colors of Westford Academy

 Westford’s high school colors were not always maroon and grey (and sometimes gold) with a floating Grey Ghost.
 Into the 1950s, the school’s colors were less solid, as well as the description of the sports teams (mascots).
 In fact, a football team was not formalized until the 1950s.
-In 1958, students voted to adopt the Grey Ghost as their mascot, inspired by the title of the then popular TV series The Gray Ghost.
+In 1958, students voted to adopt the Grey Ghost as their mascot.
 However, though not always stated in the yearbooks, individual classes would choose their own colors, which were often reflected on the yearbook covers.
-The tradition of highlighting class colors slowly fell away after 1968.
+The tradition of highlighting class colors fell away after 1968.

 1936 — Gold and White